Back To Main Page | Email Us

 2 Thessalonians 1:4

-God pours out his wrath upon those who refuse Him (unbelievers)--not his own children.
+God pours out his wrath upon those who reject his mercy (unbelievers) not his own children.

 Mathew 3:7